 Those conversations are taking place in many different places, from the gas station to the grocery store, church, school, and everywhere in between – including the workplace.

 Discussing politics in the workplace can create a tense environment.
-Everyone is entitled to their opinion; however, when those opinions come up in the workplace and begin to create conflict, it leads to many different types of problems.
+People are entitled to their opinions; however, when those opinions come up in the workplace and begin to create conflict, it leads to many different types of problems.

 There are certain guidelines that need to be followed to prevent problems from occurring.
 While there is no definitive set of rules that people should follow when the topic of politics arises at the office, there are practices we can put in place to create a more welcoming environment for everyone.

 It’s okay to have a different opinion from the person you sit next to at work.
 In fact, it’s pretty common.
 But it’s important to remember that even if you disagree with your coworker, you should treat him or her with love and respect first.

 No opinion, even political ones, should be as important as cultivating healthy relationships in your life, including with co-workers.

 Co-workers have dignity and deserves to be treated with respect, no matter how much you disagree with them.
 You should especially show respect to the people with whom you spend so much of your time.

 Remember: The person you disagree with at work likely has something in common with you, since you ended up working at the same place.
 You both have paths that led you to the same destination.
 Most of the time, we have a lot more than unites us than divides us.
 Keep that front and center, especially when you speak to the people around you that with whom you may or may not agree with.

 If a respectful discussion is impossible, that’s okay.
 Agree to disagree and choose another topic to discuss.